Back to Staff Listing

 Rabbi Schevitz’s passion is Torah, in its most literal sense of “instruction,” as both a student and a teacher, paving the way toward the educational experiences for understanding our people’s collective myths and memories, and experiencing ritual opportunities and social responsibilities that make our lives meaningful.
 It is his goal to guide every person to find modern relevance in our ancient texts, connecting each one to a tradition that has been evolving for thousands of years.

 When Rabbi Schevitz learned of the opportunity to come back to Beth-El Zedeck, he was excited to return to where he began his rabbinic career, and bring his experience of the previous six years at his own congregation.
+He is looking forward to reuniting with Rabbi Sasso, Cantor Cohen, and the entire team.

 Rabbi Schevitz is married to Jena, and they are the proud parents of Naomi and Arielle.